TCS London Marathon: who, what and when guide - AW

 Added to this, the field includes Amos Kipruto of Kenya (PB 2:03:13), Kinde Atanaw (2:03:51) and Leul Gebreslase (2:04:12).

-Farah aside, the British challenge includes Phil Sesemann – the first domestic athlete to finish at last year’s race – plus Mohamud Aadan and Weynay Ghebresilassie.
+With Farah out the British challenge is led by Phil Sesemann – the first domestic athlete to finish at last year’s race – plus Mohamud Aadan and Weynay Ghebresilassie.

 Sesemann finished first British man home last year after training during the build-up with his pet dogs, one of which is named after marathon world record-holder Eliud Kipchoge.